DeBraid/simple-meteor-blog/README.md

 # by Derek Braid

+My homepage is cacheflow.ca.
 I am a web developer who loves Meteor JS.

-This is the a tutorial to showcase a few key, but simple, features of Meteor for beginnners or those exploring a new web framework.
+This tutorial features a few key, but simple, features of Meteor for beginnners, which explores a few core concepts of the best new web framework.

-Please sent comments and questions to Twitter: @Royal_Arse
+Please send comments and questions to Twitter: @Royal_Arse